So you've saved for your deposit, you've compared your mortgage options, and you've exchanged contracts.

 You need to get a list together of all the accounts, credit cards, loans, pensions and insurance policies linked to your household.

-You also have to change the address on your:
+You also have to change the address on the policies of your:

 Changing the address on your car insurance policy is a top priority as the terms of the policy itself are partly determined by your address.

-Where you live and where you keep your car at night are among the things that can determine the price you pay.
+Where you live and where you keep your car at night are among the factors that are used to calculate your car insurance costs.

 3. Driving licence and car ownership